jianminglok/cvwo-2021/README.md

 	cd ~/cvwo-backend
 	```

-8. Edit the .env file to insert your domain name and deploy it with Docker.
+8. Edit the .env file to insert the required variables and deploy it with Docker.

 	```
 	vim .env